ropensci/roweb3/content/blog/2025-10-06-verification/index.md

 It is possible to have several GitHub organizations point to the same website, all with a green "verified" badge.
 You simply have to do the domain verification once per GitHub organization.
-See for instance our [ropenscilabs](https://github.com/ropenscilabs) amd [ropensci-books](https://github.com/ropensci-books) organizations.
+See for instance our [ropenscilabs](https://github.com/ropenscilabs) and [ropensci-books](https://github.com/ropensci-books) organizations.

 ## Another example: GitHub Pages